 We love the reality anime can create and we can connect with it.

 Anime has us think about life and reality, to question many things…

-…such as justice, racism, reality of war, friendship, value of life, brotherhood, sacrifice, will power and so much more.
+…such as justice, racism, the reality of war, friendship, the value of life, brotherhood, sacrifice, willpower and so much more.

 Why is Anime so Addicting?